AdobeDocs/audience-manager.fr-FR/help/using/reference/signal-trait-segment.md

 source-git-commit: 8027f278aa2b879b6cb277f44caf4b62dc75e2c3
 workflow-type: tm+mt
 source-wordcount: '374'
-ht-degree: 4%
+ht-degree: 10%

 ---

 # [!UICONTROL Signals], [!UICONTROL Traits]et [!UICONTROL Segments] {#signals-traits-and-segments}

-Décrit les composants d&#39;un [!DNL Audience Manager] [!UICONTROL segment]appel, les expressions utilisées pour définir les critères de qualification des audiences et la manière dont les données sont transmises dans un appel de événement.
+Describes the components of an [!DNL Audience Manager] [!UICONTROL segment], the expressions used to set audience qualification criteria, and how data is transmitted in an event call.

 ## Composition et objet